 - Interns are not scheduled for backup coverage. - There will be senior residents assigned to backup.
 They will be listed as First Call, Second Call, etc. - The chief resident and/or program leadership will utilize the system as needed and provide any needed clarification(s) to those pulled residents. - 4.
 Jeopardy call process: - 1.
-Call the Chief Resident to inform him/her of inability to work and reason. - You must call. - Text messages and emails are not acceptable. - You must call before your scheduled shift. - o Please do not wait until your shift has already started. - Informing the Chief of absence from work after the work shift is done is not acceptable and is considered a breach of professionalism.
+Call the Chief Resident to inform him/her of inability to work and reason. - You must call. - Text messages and emails are not acceptable. - You must call before your scheduled shift. - Please do not wait until your shift has already started. - Informing the Chief of absence from work after the work shift is done is not acceptable and is considered a breach of professionalism. - 2.
+Chief will call the resident on First Call. - You will be called on your cell phone first. - Please make sure it is working and charged (24/7).

-- 2. Chief will call the resident on First Call. - You will be called on your cell phone first. - Please make sure it is working and charged (24/7). - If cell phone is not answered, your emergency contact will be called. - You have 15 minutes to answer the jeopardy call.
+- If cell phone is not answered, your emergency contact will be called. - You have 15 minutes to answer the jeopardy call.
 Failure to answer a jeopardy call within this time is a breach to professionalism. - 3.
-If 2nd coverage is needed, the chief will call the resident listed on Second Call. - Same procedure will apply.

-5. Consequences

-- Any breach of professionalism by failure to answer jeopardy calls, not reporting to the assigned work shift, refusing to report the assigned work shift, and others will have serious consequences. - Consequences can include but limited to assignment of extra jeopardy call coverage to be determined by the program administration or termination from the program.

-6. Jeopardy Exchanges

-- You can only switch on a consult time. - Switching from jeopardy on consult to jeopardy on clinic will not be accepted. - You should switch a First Call with a First Call and Second Call with a Second Call.
+If 2nd coverage is needed, the chief will call the resident listed on Second Call. - Same procedure will apply. - 5.
+Consequences - Any abuse to the system will not be tolerated and will result in pay back for resident who was pulled for coverage. - Failure to answer jeopardy call is a breach to professionalism and will result in pay back of the shift missed or to resident who was pulled instead. - 6.
+Jeopardy Exchanges - You can only switch on a consult time. - Switching from jeopardy on consult to jeopardy on clinic will not be accepted. - You should switch a First Call with a First Call and Second Call with a Second Call.